 - Degree programs – up to six years

 - Continuing education, post-secondary programs – five years

 You’ll need written approval from your program Chair or Director to extend the time limit.

 If you have to take time off from your studies, you can re-enter your program without going through the admission process again, as long as you are still within the time limits listed above.
 Use a Re-Admit/Program Transfer form, available from any Enrolment Services Office to start your course work again.

 A highlight of the Centennial year is our main convocation and graduation ceremonies, held in June.
 At this time, degrees, diplomas and certificates are presented to students who have successfully completed their programs.
 Graduates may invite two guests to join them in the celebration, which usually includes a guest speaker and reception.

 We encourage graduates to participate in this memorable occasion.
-If, for some reason, you are unable to attend the ceremony, you may pick up your certificate, diploma or degree from the Progress Enrolment Services Office after Convocation.
-Degrees, diplomas or certificates will be available for pick-up for one week after the convocation ceremonies, after which time they will be mailed.
+If, for some reason, you are unable to attend the ceremony, you can email us at firstname.lastname@example.org to confirm your certificate, diploma or degree is or has been mailed to you.

 Should you require a replacement, a fee of $50 will be charged.